 - What did you learn during your trial?

 - You will use this new knowledge to adjust your aim before you try something else.
 The goal is to have quick feedback so you can re-aim at your target the next day.
-Remember the final step of the PDCA process: should you adopt your change as a standard part of the process?
-Should you adjust the action and measure results again?
+This final step of one iteration of the PDCA process calls you to ask: should you adopt your change as a standard part of the process?
+Or should you adjust the action and measure results again?

-- Have you met your goal?
+- Ask yourself – Have you met your goal?
 Have you identified other obstacles to achieving your goal?
 On to the next Iteration.
 Return to step 3 and repeat!

 Remember that we all have many arrows in our quiver; it is better to take action and learn from our trial rather than delay getting started.

 Don’t be afraid of trying and failing – that is part of learning.

 Imagine a team that takes a week to decide to work on a project, or to obtain management permission to start an improvement project.
 What if instead, the team tried out five different solutions to learn what works and what doesn’t work?
 Each “miss” provides valuable feedback, not to mention practice.
 Develop new habits that avoid “paralysis by analysis” and try something!